Tue 04 2018 Buy or Build? The Pros and Cons of Buying a House vs. Building a Custom Home

 To buy or to build?
 That is the question.
 For several prospective homeowners, though, the answer is quite clear when you look at initial price tags.
 On average, building a home costs around $66,000 more than the average cost to buy an existing home.
 That’s enough to dissuade a majority of homeowners from drafting custom home plans and building a custom home.

 If price alone is your determining factor for whether to buy or build a home, then there seems to be no debate.
 But those initial costs aren’t the only elements to consider.
-Other pros and cons may give you a better idea about what you’ll really get by choosing to buy instead of build your new home.
+Other pros and cons may give you a better idea about what you’ll really get by buying instead of building your new home.

 Pros to Buy (Cons to Build)